 4pm - 7pm

-This course will combine loose and controlled watercolor techniques focusing on both still life seasonal motifs which are in bloom and the model.
-A major focus will be on composition, color, and issues related to the mediums.
+This course will combine loose and controlled watercolor techniques focusing on still life and motifs from life and resource materials.
+A major focus will be on composition, color, and issues related to the medium but will introduce students to exploring abstraction and diverse methods of using watercolor.
+We will work with a single object and various images in order to create exciting and diverse compositions, and also work with collage and using the grid.
+This course is for students who are looking to move away from observation to create more individual paintings.
 Students will receive individual attention and instruction, as well as group critiques at the end of each class.
 There will be a brief demonstration for those who are unfamiliar with the medium.